 Geberit has set itself the goal of establishing new standards for sanitary products, continually developing these standards and thereby gaining market shares.
-Among other things, this approach yields sales growth that outstrips the industry average.
-Basically, Geberit is aiming to achieve its sales targets while at the same time maintaining its industry leadership in terms of profitability and the ability to generate high cashflows.
+Among other things, this approach yields net sales growth that outstrips the industry average.
+Basically, Geberit is aiming to achieve its net sales targets while at the same time maintaining its industry leadership in terms of profitability and the ability to generate high cashflows.

-The growth in sales in local currencies, after adjustments for acquisitions, is expected to be between 4 and 6 percent in the medium term as an average over one economic cycle, and an operating cashflow (EBITDA) margin of between 28 and 30 percent is expected to be achieved.
+The growth in net sales in local currencies, after adjustments for acquisitions, is expected to be between 4 and 6 percent in the medium term as an average over one economic cycle, and an operating cashflow (EBITDA) margin of between 28 and 30 percent is expected to be achieved.
 A third quantitative target has also been set - return on invested capital (ROIC) - which is expected to reach 25 percent in the medium term.

-To achieve the Geberit Group's expected growth and be prepared for upcoming major projects, greater investments are currently being made in property, plant and equipment - around CHF 180 million in 2019; in the medium term it will be around 5% of sales.
+To achieve the Geberit Group's expected growth and be prepared for upcoming major projects, greater investments are currently being made in property, plant and equipment - around 6% of net sales during each of the next two to three years.